FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 ### Emotive language indicated by suffixes

-The suffix `-˥ɛ˨` may indicate a neutral emotion and the suffix `-˥y˥li˥da˩` may indicate the "begging/desperate" emotion.
+The suffix `-ɛ˨` may indicate a neutral emotion and the suffix `-y˥li˥da˩` may indicate the "begging/desperate" emotion.

 ### Meaning of the m̩-prefix